svalinn/svalinn.github.com/source/map.rst

 breeding regions.

 Increasingly, these analyses rely on CAD-based geometries to define the original geometry.
-In addition, most of these analyses benefit from the use of automated variance reduction techniques.
+In addition, when relying on Monte Carlo radiation transport, most of these analyses benefit from the use of automated variance reduction techniques.
+Finally, results tabulated on high-fidelity mesh are frequently used as the source term for other physics analysis.
+For example, high fidelity nuclear heating results may be used to drive thermo-mechanical analysis.

 Basic expertise:

-* Monte Carlo radiation transport, usually MCNP5/6.
+* Monte Carlo radiation transport, usually MCNP5/6, or
+* Discrete ordinates radiation transport, such as ATTILA

 Additional expertise: